sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * Step 2 is done

 ### Step 3: Throw one line of lua code into neovim's init file
-* neovim has complicated vim (even more) by offering two different scripts for writing neovim's configuration
+* neovim has complicated vim (even more) by offering two different scripting languages for writing neovim's configuration files
     * old way: with vimscript
     * new way: with lua
 * WTF is lua, you say?